realworldocaml/book/book/testing/README.md

 ```

 The important line is the last one, where in the `inline_tests`
 declaration, we declare a dependency on the echo-server binary.
+Also,
+note that rather than select useful preprocessors one by one, we used
+the omnipus `ppx_jane` package, which bundles together a collection of
+useful extensions.

 That done, our next step is to write some helper functions.
 We won't
 show the implementation, but here's the signature for our `Helpers`